 We hope you will vote “FOR” Ballot Initiative 71!

 Decriminalization is a grey area.
 Under “decrim,” marijuana is not legal nor is it criminal.
 Decrim addresses the need for law enforcement officials to refrain from arresting District residents for possessing marijuana, but it doesn’t provide any means for citizens to safely purchase or cultivate marijuana.
 Under decrim the police can still harass citizens and instead of arresting them, the police will issue a $25 ticket and take the person’s marijuana.
 We think decrim is an impractical political compromise that treats marijuana users as second-class citizens and prevents the government collecting any tax revenue from the legal sale of marijuana.
 Under decrim, the underground economy continues to thrive.

-By passing our voter initiative, we hope to provide the DC Council the political cover to pass legislation that will tax & regulate marijuana for adults.
+By passing our ballot initiative on November 4, we hope to provide the DC Council the political cover to pass legislation that will tax & regulate marijuana for adults.